itayg43/Movies/README.md

 # Movies

-A cross-platform mobile app that allows users to get details about a movie including trailers, and recommendations using TMDB API.
-Users can search for a specific movie or explore from various categories.
-Also, users can manage their watch list.
+A cross-platform mobile app that offers movie details, trailers, and recommendations using TMDB API, with search and watchlist features.

 ## Screenshots